vvigilante/comelit-simplebus1/README.md

 Wire according to the wiring diagram; **mind the polarity of the bus!**

+Note: the image is old, we are now using a different microcontroller (different pins).
+Check the sketch.

 ![](wiring.gif)

 The test sketch contains a SimpleBus class, which allows to receive and send commands on the bus.